White Lotus Societies

-The term White Lotus Society (白蓮社 (báilían shè)) or White Lotus Teaching (白蓮教 (白莲教, Báiliánjiào, Pai-lien chiao, White Lotus Religion)) refers to a variety of religious and political groups that emerged in China over many centuries.
+The term White Lotus Society (白蓮社 (báilián shè)) or White Lotus Teaching (白蓮教 (白莲教, Báiliánjiào, Pai-lien chiao, White Lotus Religion)) refers to a variety of religious and political groups that emerged in China over many centuries.
 Initially, the name was associated with Pure Land Buddhist organizations that sought to promote devotional practices centered on rebirth in a Buddhist Pure Land.
 These early societies emphasized spiritual salvation through faith, chanting of Amitābha's name (nianfo), and adherence to moral precepts.

-Over time, however, the term "White Lotus" became associated with diverse salvationist and apocalyptic movements, often blending elements of Buddhism, Daoism, and Chinese folk religion.
+Over time, however, the term "White Lotus" became associated with diverse salvationist and apocalyptic movements, often blending elements of Buddhism, Confucianism, Daoism, and Chinese folk religion.
 Many later White Lotus groups adopted millenarian ideologies, predicting the imminent arrival of a new age or a divine savior (mainly the future Buddha Maitreya) to rectify social and cosmic imbalances.
 These movements frequently arose in times of political turmoil, natural disasters, or social unrest, positioning themselves as vehicles for both spiritual liberation and sociopolitical reform.
 As White Lotus sects developed, they appealed to many Han Chinese who found solace in the worship of numerous deities, like Queen Mother of the West (or the "Birthless Old Mother" 無生老母 (无生老母)).
 A few of these groups even supported armed rebellions against the Chinese state, such as during the Qing era White Lotus Rebellion (1794–1804).